-The maximum surcharge that any taxpayer will pay is limited to \$9,800.
+The maximum surcharge that any taxpayer is required to pay is \$9,800.
 This is considered an exemption device because the amount of surcharge that is collected is less than it would be had the surcharge been collected under the existing rates without the maximum.
+The fiscal effect relates to the additional amount of recycling surcharge that would be collected if the limit was removed.